 Seattle University seeks to provide on-campus living for students at the most reasonable rate possible.
 For this reason, the University operates housing and dining services on a full academic year contract basis.

 Each student who resides on campus must agree to the terms and conditions of the Resident Handbook, Code of Conduct, and University Bulletin.

 As a residential campus committed to the education of the whole person, the residential experience is considered an integral part of a student's education.
 Research over the past 50 years shows that students who belong to a campus residential community have a more productive and more satisfying college experience than those who live off campus.
 Students who live on-campus are more likely to:

-Students are required to live on campus and purchase the Residential meal plan ($1,600/quarter) if they fall into any of the following categories:
+All undergraduate student who fall into any of the categories below are required to live on campus and purchase the Residential meal plan ($1,600/quarter) for the full academic year.

-The Resident Handbook and the Guide to Residence Hall Living are legally binding adjunct to your Housing Agreement.
+The Resident Handbook 2018-2019 is legally binding adjunct to your Housing Agreement.
 Signing your contract signals your agreement to abide by the rules, policies and regulations.